-This is a notice of the Presidential declaration of a major disaster for the Territory of Guam (FEMA-1533-DR), dated July 29, 2004, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the Territory of Guam (FEMA-1426-DR), dated July 6, 2002, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated July 29, 2004, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (the Stafford Act), as follows:
+Notice is hereby given that, in a letter dated July 6, 2002, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (Stafford Act), as follows:

-I have determined that the damage in certain areas of the Territory of Guam, resulting from high winds, flooding, and mudslides as a result of Tropical Storm Tingting on June 26-29, 2004, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (the Stafford Act).
+I have determined that the damage in certain areas of the Territory of Guam, resulting from Typhoon Chata'an on July 5-6, 2002, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (Stafford Act).
 I, therefore, declare that such a major disaster exists in the Territory of Guam.

-I do hereby determine the Territory of Guam to have been affected adversely by this declared major disaster:
+I do hereby determine the following areas of the Territory of Guam to have been affected adversely by this declared major disaster: